Mirko

 * Interleukin-9 partially inhibited (up to a maximum of 50%)

-interleukin-4 (indeed, in two out of five cases, it caused the
+of interleukin-4 (indeed, in two out of five cases, it caused

-neutralization of these effects; these results are not shown in
+the neutralization of these effects; these results are not shown

 * Product H showed an inhibitory effect with a very clear dosage

-of the spontaneous production of IL-6.
-On the contrary, in the
+inhibition of the spontaneous production of IL-6.
+On the

-presence of interleukin-4, an amplification effect was almost
+contrary, in the presence of interleukin-4, an amplification

-always obtained (except in case #4), with total disappearance of
+effect was almost always obtained (except in case #4), with

 In conclusion:

-on the cells used within the framework of these experiments, viz.
+vitro on the cells used within the framework of these

-human monocytes taken both from healthy and from asymptomatic
+experiments, viz. human monocytes taken both from healthy and

 Product H proved able to modulate the production of cytokines: